NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     <output prefix>-<image1>__<image2>.match

 where the image names are without the directory name and extension.
+Excessively long image names will be truncated.

 These files can be used later by other ``bundle_adjust`` invocations, also by ``parallel_stereo`` and ``jitter_solve``, with the options